raamcosta/compose-destinations-docs/docusaurus/docs/setup.md

 ### 2. Add the dependencies

-Compose Destinations has two active versions.
-One uses only stable Compose dependencies and the other uses the latest versions.
+Compose Destinations has multiple active versions.
+The higher one uses the latest versions for Compose and Accompanist, while the others use only stable versions.
-Choose the one that matches your Compose version, looking at this table:
+Choose the one that matches your Compose version, considering this table:

 <table>
  <tr>